 Completing your Bachelor’s degree through online studies is an interesting alternative if you want to study without participating in face-to-face instruction on campus.

 At Laurea, you can earn several degrees completely or partially online.
 Some of the students in the online study groups are employed and some are in the process of returning to the labour market.
 Some live abroad.
 Common to everyone studying online is that participation in daytime instruction or blended learning is not possible due to work, place of residence, family situation, hobbies or other limiting life situations.

 What is it like to study online?

 Studying online differs from daytime studies in many ways.
 Online studies follow the same pace and schedule as daytime studies and blended learning.
 Thus, flexibility regarding the study pace is limited.
 Self-management skills and discipline are highlighted when studying online.
 Online studies require a lot of independent work, but you still won’t be doing everything all alone.
 You will participate in online discussions and complete group work through remote connections.
 However, you can choose at what time and where you study.

 1. Technical requirements

 In order to study online, you need a computer with a good network connection and you should have basic IT skills.
-Laurea uses the Optima online learning environment, which is your primary study environment.
+Laurea uses the Canvas online learning environment, which is your primary study environment.
 Online studies may include a variety of ways to study: